cpske/ISP/feedback/movierental.md

        movies = read_movies(self.DATA_FILE)
 ```

-This works but it depends on Python copying a *class* variable to an *instance* variable.
+This works but it relies on Python accessing a *class* variable via an *instance* reference.
+It would be clearer to write `MovieCatalog.DATA_FILE`.

 Experiment with this code:
 ```python